-6.1 Modular limitation
+7.1 Modular limitation

 The simplest one-constant limitation concept cannot be applied to all systems.
 There is another very simple case based on exclusion of "fast equilibria" $A_i \rightleftharpoons A_i$.
-In this limit, the ratio of reaction constants $K{ij} = k{ij}/k{ji}$ is bounded, $0 < a < K{ij} < b < \infty$, but for different pairs (i, j), (l, s) one of the inequalities $k{ij} \ll k{ls}$ or $k{ij} \gg k{ls}$ holds.
+In this limit, the ratio of reaction constants $K{ii} = k{ii}/k{ii}$ is bounded, $0 < a < K{ij} < b < \infty$, but for different pairs (i,j), (l,s) one of the inequalities $k{ii} \ll k{ls}$ or $k{ii} \gg k{ls}$ holds.
 (One usually calls these K "equilibrium constant", even if there is no relevant thermodynamics.)
-W.J.
-Ray (Jr.) [9] discussed that case systematically for some real examples.
+Ray (1983) discussed that case systematically for some real examples.
 Of course, it is possible to create the theory for that case very similarly to the theory presented above.
 This should be done, but it is worth to mention now that the limitation concept can be applied to any modular structure of reaction network.
-Let for the reaction network \mathcal{W} the set of elementary reactions \mathcal{R} is partitioned on some modules: $\mathcal{R} = \bigcup_i \mathcal{R}i$.
-We can consider the related multiscale ensemble of reaction constants: let the ratio of any two rate constants inside each module be bounded (and separated from zero, of course), but the ratios between modules form a well separated ensemble.
-This can be formalized by multiplication of rate constants of each module \mathcal{R}i on a time scale coefficient k_i .
+Let for the reaction network $\mathcal W$ the set of elementary reactions \mathscr{R} is partitioned on some modules: $\mathscr{R} = \bigcup_i \mathscr{R}i$.
+We can consider the related multiscale ensemble of reaction constants: let the ratio of any two-rate constants inside each module be bounded (and separated from zero, of course), but the ratios between modules form a well-separated ensemble.
+This can be formalized by multiplication of rate constants of each module \mathcal{R}i on a timescale coefficient k_i .
 If we assume that $\ln k_i$ are uniformly and independently distributed on a real line (or k_i are independently and log-uniformly distributed on a sufficiently large interval) then we come to the problem of modular limitation.
-The problem is quite general: describe the typical behavior of multiscale ensembles for systems with given modular structure: each module has its own time scale and these time scales are well separated.
+The problem is quite general: describe the typical behavior of multiscale ensembles for systems with given modular structure: each module has its own timescale and these time scales are well separated.

-Development of such a general theory is outside the scope of our paper, and here we just find building blocks for the future theory, solvable reaction modules.
-There may be many various criteria of selection the reaction modules.
-Here are several possible choices:

-individual reactions (we developed the theory of multiscale ensembles of individual reactions in this paper), couples of mutually inverse reactions, as we mentioned above, acyclic reaction networks, \dots .
+Development of such a general theory is outside the scope of our chapter, and here we just find building blocks for the future theory, solvable reaction modules.
+There may be many various criteria of selection of the reaction modules.
+Here are several possible choices: individual reactions (we developed the theory of multiscale ensembles of individual reactions in this chapter), couples of mutually inverse reactions, as we mentioned earlier, acyclic reaction networks, ...